hobodave/hobodave.github.com/_posts/2009-01-13-spell-check-with-zend_json_server-pspell.markdown

 }

 $server->handle();
+?>
 {% endhighlight %}

-This is the wonderfully simple class that sets up our Zend_JSON_Server and handles requests.
+This is the wonderfully simple class that sets up our Zend_Json_Server and handles requests.
 I love that Zend_Json allows me to do this in only 20 lines of code.

-h4. spellcheck.js (optional)
+#### spellcheck.js (optional)

 {% highlight javascript %}
 var SpellChecker = Class.create({